DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 **🔹 Measurable user loss in trial stage (Ads segment)**

-Based on a benchmark conversion rate (~35%), ads are expected to generate around 159 trial users.
+Based on a benchmark expected ads conversion rate (~35%), ads are expected to generate around 159 trial users.
 In reality, only 106 users reached the trial stage, meaning about 53 users were lost.

 <br>